Open Access

 The Swedish Heart and Lung Association

-Currently, there is no specific policy on Open Access.
-However, the Swedish Heart and Lung Association supports the publication of research they have funded with free access.
+Currently, there is no specific Open Access policy.
+However, the Swedish Heart and Lung Association supports making research they have funded freely accessible.

 - Riksförbundet HjärtLung